-- Roast meat on a metal rack above a roasting tin, so fat can run off.
+- Roast meat on a metal rack above a roasting tin so the fat can run off.

-- Try using smaller quantities of meat in dishes and more vegetables, pulses and starchy foods in dishes such as stews, curries and casseroles.
+- Try using smaller quantities of meat and more vegetables, pulses and starchy foods in dishes such as stews, curries and casseroles.

-If you currently eat more than 90 grams (cooked weight) of red and processed meat a day, the Department of Health advises that you cut down to 70 grams.
+If you currently eat more than 90g (cooked weight) of red and processed meat a day, the Department of Health advises that you cut down to 70g.

 For more information, read Red meat and bowel cancer risk.

-- Store raw meat/poultry in clean sealed containers on the bottom shelf of the fridge, so the meat can't touch or drip onto other food.
+- Store raw meat or raw poultry in clean sealed containers on the bottom shelf of the fridge, so the meat can't touch or drip onto other food.

 - If you cook meat that you're not going to eat straight away, cool it as quickly as possible and then put it in the fridge or freezer.
 Remember to keep cooked meat separate from raw meat.

-- Always thoroughly clean plates, utensils, surfaces and hands after they have touched raw or thawing meat, to stop bacteria from spreading.
+- Always thoroughly clean plates, utensils, surfaces and hands straight away after they have touched raw or thawing meat to stop bacteria from spreading.